nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 This is achieved in the `ViewCommand` and `ViewCommandParser` classes.

-In `ViewCommandParser`, we make use of `ArugmenetMultimap` to parse the user input and interprets them to get the values of the suffixes input by the user.
+In `ViewCommandParser`, we make use of the `ArugmenetMultimap` class to parse the user input and interprets them to get the values of the suffixes input by the user.
 Note that there is a possibility that the values to said suffixes are `null`, but this is handled by wrapping them in an `Optional` by `ArgumentMultimap`.

-The lists of values of each suffix is used to create a predicate `PersonContainsAttributePredicate` object, which returns true whenever a person contains all attributes as specified by the list of values, and returns false otherwise.
+With this list of values, we make use of `Predicate` to define a predicate which returns true whenever a person contains the attributes as specified by the list of values, and returns false otherwise.

-The `PersonContainsAttributePredicate` object is then passed into `ViewCommand`, where we call `updateFilteredPersonList` in the `ModelManager` class to get a filtered list of people satisfying the predicate.
+The predicate is then passed into `ViewCommand`, where we call `updateFilteredPersonList` in the `ModelManager` class to get a filtered list of people satisfying the predicate.

 The sequence diagram below shows how the process works: